MDAnalysis/mdanalysis/package/doc/sphinx/source/documentation_pages/guesser_modules.rst

 By default, MDAnalysis will guess the "mass" and "type" (atom type) attributes for all particles in the Universe using the :class:`~MDAnalysis.guesser.default_guesser.DefaultGuesser` at the time of Universe creation, if they are not read from the input file.
-Please see the :ref:`DefaultGuesser` for more information.
+Please see the :class:`~MDAnalysis.guesser.default_guesser.DefaultGuesser` for more information.